tangentsoft/pidp8i/doc/cc8-manual.md

 language compiler first appeared publicly in Version 2 Unix, released later in 1972.
 Much of PDP-11 Unix remained written in assembly until its developers decided to rewrite the operating system in C, for Version 4 Unix, released in 1973.
-That decision later lead to the operating system being ported to a wholly different platform — the Interdata 8/32 — in 1978.
-That success lead to C’s own success fist as a systems programming language, and then later as a general-purpose programming language.
+That decision allowed Unix to be relatively easily ported to a wholly different platform — the Interdata 8/32 — in 1978 by writing a new code generator for the C compiler, then cross-compiling everything.
+That success in porting Unix lead to C’s own success first as a systems programming language, and then later as a general-purpose programming language.

 The PDP-8 was introduced by DEC in 1965 with the intention of being a small and cheap processor that could be used in a variety of